 AirPods Pro 2 to receive new health monitoring features

-The data was collected from 21 people wearing microphone-enabled near-field headphones before, during and after strenuous exercise sessions.
-The study found that this audio signal can be a "useful signal for passive estimation" of breathing rate, which is also a more cost-effective method compared to traditional healthcare.
-The timing of the publication of this study is surprising.
-Interestingly, rumors about the second generation of AirPods Pro have been circulating for months.
-Reports say that they will have new health monitoring features.
-So will the AirPods Pro 2 be able to measure breathing rate?
-It's possible - let's wait and see.
+The data was collected from 21 people wearing microphone-enabled near-field headphones before, during, and after strenuous exercise sessions.
+The study found that this audio signal can be a "viable signal for passive estimation" of respiratory rate, which is also a more cost-effective method compared to traditional healthcare.
+The timing of this study's publication is striking.
+Interestingly, rumors surrounding the second generation of AirPods Pro have been circulating for months.
+Reports suggest they will feature new health monitoring features.
+So, will the AirPods Pro 2 be able to measure respiratory rate?
+It's possible—we'll wait and see.
 (Photo by Unsplash / Nidheesh Kavalan)